-In accordance with the aforementioned authorities, the following sections of departmental regulations are amended as specified on pages 2 through 15 of this Declaration.
+In accordance with the aforementioned authorities, the following sections of departmental regulations are amended in this Declaration.

-26-142a-8a.
-Species restrictions 26-159a-8.
-Winter flounder 26-159a-9.
-Bluefish (Pomatomus saltatrix) 26-159a-10.
-Summer flounder (Paralichthys dentatus) 26-159a-13.
-Tautog (Blackfish) (Tautoga onitis) 26-159a-15.
-Scup (porgy) (Stenotomus chrysops) 26-159a-16.
-Black sea bass (Centropristis striata) 26-159a-19.
+- 26-142a-8a.
+Species restrictions - 26-159a-8.
+Winter flounder - 26-159a-9.
+Bluefish (Pomatomus saltatrix) - 26-159a-10.
+Summer flounder (Paralichthys dentatus) - 26-159a-13.
+Tautog (Blackfish) (Tautoga onitis) - 26-159a-15.
+Scup (porgy) (Stenotomus chrysops - 26-159a-16.
+Black sea bass (Centropristis striata) - 26-159a-19.
 Spiny dogfish (Squalus acanthius)

-In addition, this Declaration establishes regulatory measures for commercial fishing of Atlantic menhaden and weakfish, as well as commercial and recreational fishing of Jonah crab.
+In addition, this Declaration establishes regulatory measures for commercial fishing of Atlantic menhaden and weakfish, as well as regulatory measures for commercial and recreational fishing of Jonah crab.

-This declaration supersedes Declaration 22-10, shall be effective 10 days after signing, and shall remain in effect for 120 days or until amended or superseded by subsequent action.
+This declaration supersedes Declaration 23-06, shall be effective on January 1, 2024, and shall remain in effect for 120 days or until amended or superseded by subsequent action.